irondarrius/IronPdf.Examples/how-to/cshtml-to-pdf-mvc-framework/README.md

     </div>
 </div>

-## Converting Views into PDFs
+## Converting Views to PDFs

-Start by setting up an ASP.NET Web Application (.NET Framework) MVC project.
+For transforming Views to PDF documents, start with an ASP.NET Web Application (.NET Framework) MVC project.

-## Define a Model Class
+### Add a Model Class

-- In the "Models" directory, create a new C# class file named "Person," which will act as a model for individual data entries.
-Here’s a sample code:
+- In the "Models" directory, add a C# class file named "Person," which will represent an individual's data as shown:

 ```cs
 namespace ViewToPdfMVCSample.Models